Microscopic view of fluorescently stained cell

 Countess II FL Automated Cell Counter

-To avoid the pitfall of proceeding to the next step in your experiment with unhealthy cells, a quick check for cell health can be done on the Countess II FL Automated Cell Counter when used in conjunction with a variety of fluorescent reagents to detect cell viability, apoptosis, cytotoxicity, and transfection efficiency.
+To avoid the pitfall of proceeding to the next step in your experiment with unhealthy cells, a quick check for cell health can be done on the Countess III FL Automated Cell Counter when used in conjunction with a variety of fluorescent reagents to detect cell viability, apoptosis, cytotoxicity, and transfection efficiency.
 The reusable slide option reduces consumption cost.

 Invitrogen EVOS M5000 Imaging System with EVOS Onstage Incubator